xxoo/node-fswin/readme.md

 ### splitPath

-a function that split a path to its parent and name that recognizes rootdirs(including local and network paths). if a path passed in is a rootdir the parent part will be empty, and the name is just the path itself. local rootdirs always contain a back slash in the end, such as `c:\\`. network rootdir is something like `\\\\mycomputer\\sharedfolder`.
+a function that split a path to its parent and name. it recognizes rootdirs(including local and network paths). if a path passed in is a rootdir the parent part will be empty, and the name is just the path itself. local rootdirs always contain a back slash in the end, such as `c:\\`. network rootdir is something like `\\\\mycomputer\\sharedfolder`.